TheDataAreClean/cube/content/_index.md

 action_label: Find out more &rarr;
 action_link: /about
 action_type: text
 description: "Hello!
-I am `cube`, a statistician working working on the intersection of data and technology to accelerate access to information and enable data literacy through open knowledge movements.
+I am `cube`, a statistician working working on the intersection of data and technology to accelerate access to information and increase data literacy.
+I love to try out new approaches in pursuing numerous data-centric problem statements.
+My experiences range from product analytics to journalism, and now monitoring and evaluation programmes set in the social development context."

-Over my short career, I have led numerous research projects, monitoring and evaluation initiatives and build data centric digital solutions."
 images:
  - img/tdac.png
 show_action_link: true